sammyovia/alx-higher_level_programming/0x06-python-classes/README.md

-# 0x06 Python - Classes and Objects
+# 0x06.
+Python - Classes and Objects
----

 ## Description

-This project in the High Level Programming series is about:
+What you should learn from this project:

+* Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
 * What is OOP
 * “first-class everything”
 * What is a class